 We have limited manufacturing experience and only a small scale manufacturing facility.
 We currently rely upon third-party manufacturers to manufacture the materials required for our product candidates and most of the preclinical and clinical quantities of our product candidates.
 We depend on these third-party manufacturers to perform their obligations in a timely manner and in accordance with applicable governmental regulations.
-Our third-party manufacturers may encounter difficulties with meeting our requirements, including but not limited to problems involving:
+Our third-party manufacturers may encounter difficulties with meeting our requirements, especially for peramivir and BCX4161, including but not limited to problems involving:

-- inconsistent production yields; - product liability claims; - difficulties in scaling production to commercial and validation sizes; - interruption of the delivery of materials required for the manufacturing process; - scheduling of plant time with other vendors or unexpected equipment failure; - potential catastrophes that could strike their facilities or have an effect on infrastructure; - potential impurities in our drug substance or drug products that could affect availability of product for our clinical trials or future commercialization; - poor quality control and assurance or inadequate process controls; and - lack of compliance or cooperation with regulations and specifications or requests set forth by the FDA or other foreign regulatory agencies, particularly associated with our pending peramivir NDA.
+- · inconsistent production yields; - · product liability claims; - difficulties in scaling production to commercial and validation sizes; - interruption of the delivery of materials required for the manufacturing process; - scheduling of plant time with other vendors or unexpected equipment failure; - · potential catastrophes that could strike their facilities or have an effect on infrastructure; - · potential impurities in our drug substance or drug products that could affect availability of product for our clinical trials or future commercialization; - poor quality control and assurance or inadequate process controls; and - lack of compliance or cooperation with regulations and specifications or requests set forth by the FDA or other foreign regulatory agencies, particularly associated with our pending peramivir NDA and planned studies for BCX4161 and BCX4430.

-For example, our drug product manufacturer for peramivir has been issued a Warning Letter and a Form 483 from the FDA, and failure to adequately address the observations made in the Form 483 may result in the unavailability or low supply of peramivir in the United States during the 2014-2015 influenza season in the event of an FDA approval of peramivir.
+For example, our drug product manufacturer for peramivir has been issued a Warning Letter and a Form 483 from the FDA, and the failure to adequately address the observations made in the Form 483 and subsequent, timely satisfactory inspections and other necessary FDA processes may result in a delay of FDA approval of peramivir or the unavailability or low supply of peramivir in the United States during the 2014-2015 influenza season in the event of an FDA approval of peramivir.